brentkendall/microsoft-365-docs/microsoft-365/enterprise/windows10-deploy-autopilot.md

 ![](./media/deploy-foundation-infrastructure/win10enterprise_icon-small.png)

 If you have new Windows 10 PCs, you can use Windows Autopilot to customize the out-of-box-experience (OOBE) for your organization and deploy a new system with apps and settings already configured.
 There are no images to deploy, no drivers to inject, and no infrastructure to manage.
-Users can go through the deployment process independently, without the need consult their IT administrator.
+Users can go through the deployment process independently, without the need to consult their IT administrator.

 You can set up and pre-configure new Windows 10 devices and get them ready for productive use using Windows Autopilot.
 To learn more about Windows Autopilot, including benefits and Windows Autopilot scenarios, see [Overview of Windows Autopilot](https://docs.microsoft.com/windows/deployment/windows-Autopilot/windows-10-Autopilot).
 When ready, follow these parts to start setting up new devices.